 Lecture Hours 41,

 Directed Learning and Independent Learning Hours

 ||1 x 2 hour examination (50%)

 Three assessed problem sets (15%; 15%; 20% respectively)

 |Main Exam Diet S1 (December)||Statistics and Data Analysis||2:00|

 On completion of this course, the student will be able to:

 - Students who successfully complete the course will have a solid grounding in statistical methodologies required for quantitative biology.

-- Students who successfully complete the course will have the requisite knowledge and experience to identify appropriate statistical approaches for analysing different types of genetic and bioinformatic data.
+- Students who successfully complete the course will have the requisite knowledge and experience to identify appropriate statistical approaches for analysing different types of genetic data.

 - Students who successfully complete the course will be able to apply statistical methodologies correctly and interpret results carefully.